Kademi/keditor/README.md

 HBEditor is a jQuery plugin which provides a content editor with drag n drop, configurable contents

 # DISCLAIMER
 HBEditor is forked and built on top of the KEditor plugin to enhance it's features.
+The core of this project remains as KEditor, with extra features implemented by Hello Blossom

 ## Documentation
 1. [Getting started](./docs/getting_started.md)